Procedures for Switching Replication Service Between Sites

-Transferring activity from one replication site to another can occur through either a controlled or uncontrolled fail-over.
+Transferring activity from one replication site to another can occur through either a controlled or uncontrolled failover.
+The differences are as follows:

-- controlled fail-over—A controlled fail-over occurs when activity is transferred from one replication site to its mate replication site in a planned manner for operational reasons.
-By successfully following the controlled fail-over procedure, no messages will be lost, regardless of the replication mode of the messages.
+- A controlled failover occurs when activity is transferred from one replication site to its mate replication site in a planned manner for operational reasons.
+When you successfully follow the controlled failover procedure, no messages are lost, regardless of the replication mode of the messages.

-- uncontrolled fail-over—An uncontrolled fail-over occurs due to a sudden loss of connectivity to a replication site with Message VPNs with a replication active state.
-When this occurs, only synchronous replication mode messages can be guaranteed not to be lost.
-Messages remaining in the replication queue will not be available at the disaster recovery site.
+- An uncontrolled failover occurs due to a sudden loss of connectivity to a replication site with Message VPNs with a replication-active status.
+When this occurs, only synchronous replication mode messages are guaranteed not to be lost.
+Messages remaining in the replication queue are not available at the Failed site.

 The following sections provide the basic steps for performing a controlled failover and for recovering from an uncontrolled failover: